arjunrs3/FEVDA/Next_steps.md

 - Ship to other Shell Eco Marathon teams
 ## Eco only: Sensitivity analysis
 ## ask for help from other teams:
-- Fuel cell / electronics modeling
+- Fuel cell / battery electric modeling